taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

 Since your state is normalized, your have to map through all your `ids` to get a list of `todos`, filter them by `filterState`, and map them back to 'ids'.
-You filter functionality should work now.
+Your filter functionality should work now.
 Start your application and try it.

 You can find the final application in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/8.0.0).
 It applies all the learnings about the Redux middleware, immutable and normalized data structures and selectors.